 It has been over 6 months since I went to Caffe Fiore.
-On my last visit I got a over-extracted espresso from a barista who was not trained properly.
-I knew Fiore was capable of making a great espresso, as I’ve had a few in the past and I’ve purchased their whole bean blend as well.
+On my last visit, I got an over-extracted espresso from a barista who was not trained properly.
+I knew Fiore could make a great espresso, as I’ve had a few in the past and purchased their whole bean blend as well.

 Espresso Forgiveness #1 was a success.
 I had a great espresso from Caffe Fiore.

 In fairness to the good people at the Queen Anne location, I stopped going to Caffe Ladro because of the poorly trained barista at the new Issaquah location.
 Back in the spring, I got an awful espresso from them.

 Espresso Forgiveness #2 was a success.
 Although this blend isn’t my favorite, it was still good.
 Not outstanding, but good.
 I’m still afraid of the Issaquah location.

 It has now been two years since I went to Caffe Umbria.
 It is an Italian-style espresso made with 100% Arabica beans.
 I prefer a little robusta in my Italian espresso, but it is possible to create a good Italian espresso without robusta.
 On my one visit two years ago, my drink was made correctly (I think), but the flavor was bitter.